hungdtrn/aide-aiml/ReadMe_developers.md

     # You can now view your Streamlit app in your browser.
     # Local URL: http://localhost:8501  <-- Web browser host address (URL)

+### Run the Streamlit UI server on Streamlit Community Cloud

+1. Fork the repo and sync any changes.
+2. Go to Strealit Community Cloud: https://streamlit.io/cloud
+3. Create a new app and link it to the forked repo
+4. Deploy the streamlit app

 ### Run the Voice User Interface server

 The Voice UI server provides a conversation interface for non-technical users, especially the patient under care.